PerhapsChen/perhapschen.github.io/docs/HydroVisCal/README.md

 ?> `HydroVisCal` (**Hydro**logy **Vis**ualization & **Cal**culation) is a `Python` package maintained by me.

 In scientific research, especially when it comes to computing and visualisation, we often need to write special code for our scientific tasks.
+And the parameters need to be adjusted frequently to achieve the results we expect.
 Therefore, I have written some of the frequently used functional code in a more general form.
 In the future, this code will increase the efficiency of my work several times over.

 # Generic Modules